-Chapel services are held on Tuesdays and Thursdays.
-Tuesday chapels are devoted to personal witnessing testimonies by faculty and students.
-Thursday chapel services include preaching by faculty, pastors, Christian theologians, and biblical scholars.
+Chapel services are held one day per week (Thursdays) and are devoted to personal witnessing testimonies by faculty and students.
+These services also include preaching by faculty, pastors, Christian theologians, and biblical scholars.
 Such worship, inspiration, and Bible preaching make a lasting contribution to the spiritual development of students and are an integral part of the total training program.